 - David Haddock, Senior Fellow Emeritus

 - Richard Stroup, Senior Fellow Emeritus

 - State Policy Network, Directory, organizational website, accessed October 13, 2016.

 - Property and Environment Research Center, About, organizational website, accessed May 1, 2014.

-- Property and Environment Research Center, "Who Funds PERC", accessed
+- Property and Environment Research Center, "Who Funds PERC", accessed December 2007.

-	December 2007.

-	- Directors, Property and Environment Research Center, accessed June 13,
+- Property and Environment Research Center, Staff, organizational website, accessed October 13, 2016.

-	2010.